Your complete guide to credit cards in Ireland

 A minimum repayment is the minimum amount you must pay towards your monthly credit card balance.

 Ideally, you should pay off your balance in full each month to avoid interest charges, but if that is not possible you must make a minimum repayment every month.

 If you don’t, you risk paying a penalty, owing extra interest and harming your credit score.

 It’s the amount your credit card provider is prepared to lend you.
 Your credit limit is the maximum amount you can owe at any point and will be based on your income, outgoings and credit history.

 You can request a credit limit but you’ll only find out how much you’ve been granted if your application is approved.

 Find out more about credit limits and how to boost them in our guide How credit limits work.

-Your interest rate may differ from the ‘typical APR’ and is based on your credit history and financial circumstances.
+Your interest rate may differ from the ‘typical APR (Annual Percentage Rate)’ and is based on your credit history and financial circumstances.

 Card issuers use your credit history to work out how much risk they are taking if they offer you credit; so your interest rate will depend on your credit rating and repayment capacity.

 - Poor credit rating: If you have a bad credit history or no credit history at all, you are considered high risk and the interest rate offered will be higher, which means you’ll pay more for credit facilities.